mecid/mecid.github.io/_posts/2022-06-15-mastering-navigationstack-in-swiftui-navigator-pattern.md

 ```

 #### Conclusion
 I'm thrilled to use the new data-driven Navigation API in SwiftUI.
-If you follow my blog, you might know that I have been waiting for it long.
+If you follow my blog, you might know that I have been waiting for it since the first day.
 I will continue to cover the new data-driven Navigation API in detail, and next week we will talk about deep linking.